 What Should My Net Worth Be At Age 35?

-I personally use Robinhood.com to purchase individual stocks.
+I personally use Robinhood.com to invest and purchase individual stocks.
 This website is great because you can buy and sell stocks for free—there are no commissions or fees.
-Most other brokerage firms charge at least $4.95 fee per trade, and some have hidden fees.

 If you are new to investing in the stock market and want to learn more, read my article “Best Ways To Invest In The Stock Market For Beginners.”